frances-uy/frances-uy.github.io/essays/legos-in-software-engineering.md

 LEGOs are reused and valued for their ability to be reconfigured into new models.
 The design patterns that were utilized in the template were the Creation and Structural Patterns.
 This way the application was separated into three interconnected components.
 Just like when you first open a LEGO set, the bricks are separated into smaller 3-5 plastic bags so it is easier to follow the instruction manual.

-The creation of our ArticlesCollection in our final project was one example of a Singleton Pattern instance.
-There is one instance of which other parts of the system have global access to it.
+The creation of our ArticlesCollection in our [final project](https://askusits.site/) was one example of a Singleton Pattern instance.
+This is a instance of which other parts of the system have global access to it.
 This access to the collection is needed in order to carry out various tasks in the application, such as providing related source links and generating the best possible answer.
 It is feasible that only one instance of the ArticlesCollection exists throughout the lifetime of the application.

 Anyone can use a statement like this to make their own collection.
 Originally in the template this was used to make a StuffsCollection, but in our final project we were dealing with University of Hawaii’s Information Technology (IT) articles.
+These articles are critical as our final project is an AI Chatbot that answered IT related questions.

 ```
 export const Articles = new ArticlesCollection();